AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

 ## Approach

-- We can see an `expected` string in the end of the `checkPassword()` function.
+- There an `expected` string in the end of the `checkPassword()` function.
 - The string is encoded using URL, then base64.
-So we can take the expected string and put it through a [base64 decoder](https://www.dcode.fr/base-64-encoding) and a [URL decoder](https://www.dcode.fr/url-decoder).
+So take the expected string and put it through a [base64 decoder](https://www.dcode.fr/base-64-encoding) and then a [URL decoder](https://www.dcode.fr/url-decoder).

 &nbsp;